 The 2FA can be using a token compatible with many apps, like Google Authentication, 1Password, and many others, by SMS, and/or email.

-The U2F is to use biometric or token hardware integration, like TouchID, FaceID and others, not only to open the app but also to sign the login communication.
+The U2F is to uses biometric or token hardware integration, like TouchID, FaceID, and others, not only to open the app but also to sign the login communication.

-MFA is the possibility of using multiple factors at the same time, like requiring the token and to click an email link before allowing the App login.
+MFA is the possibility of using multiple factors at the same time, like requiring the token and clicking an email link before allowing the App login.

-Once the user is logged, there is no need to request this every time the app is open or the website is open in a trusted computer.
+Once the user is logged in, there is no need to request this every time the app is open or the website is open on a trusted computer.
 However if a hacker attempt to steal the credentials, it will be fairly hard or maybe impossible for him to get a successful connection to accounts that have one or more safety features enabled.

 Moderator: Seems to be a solution looking for a problem.
 Unaware of this ever being a real issue, although theoretically possible.
 Could be of value to those who don’t have good control of their phone and are unwilling to lock it.
-App does have an option for fingerprint authentication.
+The app does have an option for fingerprint authentication.